datastaxdevs/workshop-intro-streaming-and-cdc/lab1/functions.md

 ## Summary

 Functions are a very powerful feature of Pulsar.
 You could use them to make real time decisions with machine learning or you could use them to distribute messages to different teams.
-The possabilites are endless with functions!
+The possibilites are endless with functions!

 To this point we have been publishing messages manually to topics.
 Next let's have Pulsar watch a "source" for messages.
 Scroll to the top to navigate to the next module.